polyformproject/polyform-licenses/polyform.md

 _Note to Reviewers:  We are particularly interested in feedback from noncommercial organizations on whether this "safe harbor" is sufficient for whitelisting Polyformlicensed software by policy._

-_Not to Reviewers:  We are also interested in feedback about whether we should also include a "safe harbor" for personal uses._
+_Note to Reviewers:  We are also interested in feedback about whether we should also include a "safe harbor" for personal uses._

 ## Fair Use